yinyajun/Details-In-Recommendation/README.md

 ## Recommender

-In this repo, I will try to implement some basic and popular recommender.
 Most of models are implement with **customed estimator** which is high-level tensorflow API.
 It is easy for distributed training and can export saved model for tensorflow serving to predict online.

 ## MODEL
 ### Deep Cross Network (DCN)